geopm/geopm/service/docs/source/runtime.rst

 be used for this purpose, e.g. ``--with-mpi-bin``.

-Building the GEOPM HPC Runtime
+Building the GEOPM Runtime
 ------------------------------
-The best recommendation for building the GEOPM HPC Runtime is to follow the :ref:`developer build process <devel:developer build process>` posted in the :doc:`developer guide <devel>`.
+The best recommendation for building the GEOPM Runtime is to follow the :ref:`developer build process <devel:developer build process>` posted in the :doc:`developer guide <devel>`.
 This will enable the use of the GEOPM Service and will also provide the latest development in the GEOPM repository.